What are Game Jams?

-Game Jam events are here to prevent that to happen: They allow me to make a lot of errors that must be learned and avoided in long projects.
+Game Jam events are for that: They allow me to make a lot of errors that must be learned and avoided in long projects.
 What you live during a 6 month project, is here shrinked and experienced during 48 hours !

 - Challenge !
 A game within a short time, from scratch to end.

-- Working with friends or unknown coworkers, we are only there to create amazing games.
+- Working with friends or unknown coworkers, we are only there to create games.

 - It’s stimulating to make hundreds of decisions within 48 hours… instead of 48 month.